smilevo/smilevo.github.io/content/authors/khalid-almalki/_index.md

 ---
 # Display name
-title: "Andrew Di Stasi"
+title: "Khalid Saeed Almalki"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "andrew-di-stasi"
+- "khalid-almalki"

 # Is this the primary user of the site?
 superuser: false